LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 Html html = views.html.Application.index.render(customer, orders);
 ```

-> Note even though you have to write the dynamic expressions in Scala, it's not very different than how you'd write it in Java - you don't have to learn much Scala before writing your first templates.
+> Note even though you have to write the dynamic expressions in Scala, it’s not very different than how you’d write it in Java - you don’t have to learn much Scala before writing your first templates.

 ## Syntax: the magic ‘@’ character